Liverpool Free Press archive

 The Little Red Schoolbook

-In its first few issues Liverpool Free Press serialised a book which had recently been suppressed.
-Written by two Danish teachers, The Little Red Schoolbook had originally been published in Denmark but translations soon appeared in other countries and it was banned in several of them.
+The Little Red Schoolbook had originally been published in Denmark but translations soon appeared in other countries and it was banned in several of them.
+Pocket-sized and with a bright red cover, it resembled the little red book of Chairman Mao's thoughts that demonstrators had waved during the Chinese Cultural Revolution.

 Not surprisingly, the most controversial part was its liberal-minded discussion of sex, including its description of masturbation as normal and harmless.

-The book went on sale in Britain in 1971 after publisher Richard Handyside acquired UK rights and had 20,000 copies printed.
-"Morality" campaigner Mary Whitehouse called for it to be banned, claiming it had caused "incalculable harm" to children in Denmark" and that it normalised "the most licentious behaviour".
-Conservative MPs also began pressing for action and police raided Handyside's office, seizing more than 1,000 copies (most of the others had already been distributed).
-He was later fined a total of £50 for two offences under the Obscene Publications Act.
+It went on sale in Britain early in 1971 after publisher Richard Handyside acquired UK rights and had 20,000 copies printed.
+"Morality" campaigner Mary Whitehouse called for it to be banned, claiming it had caused "incalculable harm" to children in Denmark" and that it normalised "the most licentious behaviour" (it had described masturbation as normal and harmless).

 A revised version was published without further problems after amendments to the parts of the book that had been criticised in court.
 The original version was re-published in 2014.